magento/devdocs/guides/v2.0/cloud/access-acct/first-time-setup.md

   - /guides/v2.1/cloud/access-acct/admin-env-vars.html
 ---

-To create an account and start developing Magento, you need a configured local developer workspace, base Magento Commerce (Cloud) code, and knowledge of the deployment workflow.
+To create an account and start developing Magento, you need a configured local developer workspace, base {{site.data.var.ece}} code, and knowledge of the deployment workflow.
 These instructions guide through the entire process to create a development workspace on your local.

 ## Project user account {#account}
 Depending on the [Project Owner]({{ page.baseurl }}cloud/onboarding/onboarding-tasks.html), you may need to be invited by the owner to the project.
-This account gives you participation to the project and connects your local, credentials, and access to your company's Magento Commerce account.
+This account gives you participation to the project and connects your local, credentials, and access to your company's {{site.data.var.ece}} account.
 The account includes all source code and deployment environments.

 After you receive an invitation, you can complete tasks to create your local, pull code, and deploy your store.